 In a large heavy bottomed pot over medium-high heat, melt butter.
 Add flour and cook for 1 minute, stirring constantly.
 Add leeks and garlic, cooking for 2 minutes.

-Add the already cooked poblano peppers, Sunshine Sweet Corn, potato, chicken stock, milk and half & half.
+Add the already cooked poblano peppers, corn, potato, chicken stock, milk and half & half.
 Bring to a boil, then lower heat to medium-low and simmer for about 30 minutes, uncovered, until potatoes are cooked through.